Anger after Russia, China block U.N. action on Syria

 Syrian activist groups gave varying tolls above 200 killed, saying tanks and artillery blasted the Khalidiya neighbourhood of Homs, a restive city that has become a heartland of resistance to Assad's rule.

-Rami Abdullrahman of the Britain-based Syrian Observatory for Human Rights said that as of Sunday he had a list of 159 names of people confirmed killed in that incident, lower than the figure cited by the main political opposition.
-He said his list was not yet complete.
+Rami Abdullrahman of the Britain-based Syrian Observatory for Human Rights said that as of late on Saturday he had a list of 128 names of people confirmed killed, which he said accounted for about half of the total death toll.

 Damascus denies firing on houses and says images of dead bodies on the Internet were staged.
-Western governments say they believe the activists' account.
+Western governments say they believe the activists.

-"Yesterday the Syrian government murdered hundreds of Syrian citizens, including women and children, in Homs through shelling and other indiscriminate violence, and Syrian forces continue to prevent hundreds of injured civilians from seeking medical help," U.S. President Barack Obama said before the U.N. vote.
+"Yesterday the Syrian government murdered hundreds of Syrian citizens, including women and children, in Homs through shelling and other indiscriminate violence, and Syrian forces continue to prevent hundreds of injured civilians from seeking medical help," U.S. President Barack Obama said in a statement before the U.N.
+Security Council vote.

-"Any government that brutalises and massacres its people does not deserve to govern," Obama said in a statement.
+"Any government that brutalises and massacres its people does not deserve to govern," Obama said.

 There were reports of more violence on Sunday.
 Activist Omar Shakir, in the Baba Amro district of Homs, said there was new shelling on Sunday afternoon and three people had been killed.

-Syria's state news agency SANA reported the funerals of three security personnel, adding to its announced toll of some 2,000 government forces killed during the uprising.

-Syria restricts access to the country for journalists, and there was no independent verification of any of the reported death tolls in Syria on Sunday.

-(Additional reporting by Mariam Karouny and Dominic Evans in Beirut, Arshad Mohammed and Stephen Brown in Munich, Ahmed el-Shimy and Ahmed Tolba in Cairo, Caren Bohan and Katharine Jackson in Washington, Steve Gutterman in Moscow and John Irish in Paris; Writing by Peter Graff; Editing by Mark Heinrich)
+(Additional reporting by Joseph Logan, Mariam Karouny and Dominic Evans in Beirut, Arshad Mohammed and Stephen Brown in Munich, Ahmed el-Shimy in Cairo, Caren Bohan and Katharine Jackson in Washington, Steve Gutterman in Moscow and John Irish in Paris; Writing by Peter Graff; Editing by Giles Elgood)